The constraint tensor for null hypersurfaces: A generalized Gauss identity

 \section{A generalized Gauss identity}

-In this Appendix we obtain a generalized form of the well-known Gauss identity (see e.g.\ \cite{kobayashi1969vol2}).
-On any semi-Riemannian manifold, the Gauss identity relates the curvature tensor of the Levi-Civita connection along tangential directions of a non-degenerate hypersurface with the curvature tensor of the induced metric and the second fundamental form.
-It has been generalized in a number of directions, e.g.\ when dealing with induced connections associated to a transversal (rigging) vector \cite{mars1993geometry}.
+In this appendix we present a generalization of the well-known Gauss identity (see e.g.\ \cite{kobayashi1969vol2}).\ On any semi-Riemannian manifold, the Gauss identity relates the curvature tensor of the Levi-Civita connection along tangential directions of a non-degenerate hypersurface with the curvature tensor of the induced metric and the second fundamental form.
+It has been generalized in a number of directions, e.g.\ for the induced connection associated to a transverse (rigging) vector \cite{mars1993geometry}.
 Here we find an identity where the connection of the space and of the hypersurface are completely general, except for the condition that they are both torsion-free.

-Our primary interest will be in applying this identity when the space defines null hypersurface data and the codimension one submanifold is non-degenerate.
-However, the identity is more general and may be of independent value.
-We remark that the tensor $\widehat{\gamma}$ in the statement of the lemma is completely arbitrary, so neither $\widehat{\gamma}$ nor its pull-back $\widehat{h}$ to the submanifold are assumed to be non-degenerate. \begin{theorem} Consider a smooth manifold $\N$ endowed with a symmetric $2$-covariant tensor field $\widehat{\gamma}$ and a torsion-free connection $\whnabla$.
-Let $S$ be an embedded hypersurface in $\N$ and assume that $S$ is equipped with another torsion-free connection $\whD$.
-Define $\widehat{h}\defi\psi^{\star}\widehat{\gamma}$ (where $\psi:S\longhookrightarrow\N$ is the corresponding embedding) and the tensor $\mathcal{P}$ by means of
+Our primary interest will be in applying this identity to a non-degenerate codimension-one submanifold of a space endowed with null hypersurface data.\ However, the identity is more general and may be of independent interest.\ We remark that the tensor $\widehat{\gamma}$ in the statement of Theorem \ref{thmGeneralIdentity} is arbitrary, so neither $\widehat{\gamma}$ nor its pull-back $\widehat{h}$ to the submanifold are assumed to be non-degenerate. \begin{theorem} Consider a smooth manifold $\N$ endowed with a symmetric $(0,2)$-tensor field $\widehat{\gamma}$ and a torsion-free connection $\whnabla$.\ Let $\psi:S\longhookrightarrow\N$ be an embedded hypersurface in $\N$ and assume that $S$ is equipped with another torsion-free connection $\whD$.\ Define $\widehat{h}\defi\psi^{\star}\widehat{\gamma}$ and the tensor $\mathcal{P}$ by means of